-Custom orthotics / insoles / shoe inserts provide support and protection not only to your foot, but your entire skeleton, including your spine.
-Insoles and shoes inserts all have the potential to improve your alignment during weight bearing activities and reduce strain in the joints and soft tissues.
+Custom orthotics/insoles / shoe inserts provide support and protection not only to your foot but your entire skeleton, including your spine.
+Insoles and shoe inserts all have the potential to improve your alignment during weight bearing activities and reduce strain in the joints and soft tissues.

-While there are aspects of their manufacture that utilise machinery, orthotics are essentially a hand made product.
+While there are aspects of their manufacture that utilise machinery, orthotics are essentially a handmade products.
 Most times when you see custom orthotics it is kind of obvious that this is the case.

 Insoles / Shoe Inserts

-soles or shoe Inserts that are usually purchased in a shop ( we sell high quality ones at our clinic fyi ) tend to look more like a ‘product’.
-They often come in a box or a package and have a more colourful and generic appearance.
-In most cases the primary benefit of insoles and shoe Inserts is that they provide some shock absorption as opposed to full structural support of the arch.
+soles or shoe Inserts that are usually purchased in a shop ( we sell high-quality ones at our clinic FYI ) tend to look more like a ‘product’.
+They often come in a box or a package and have a more colorful and generic appearance.
+In most cases, the primary benefit of insoles and shoe Inserts is that they provide some shock absorption as opposed to the full structural support of the arch.
 There are however some Insoles and shoe inserts that provide more support, and those are generally the stiffer ones.

 Custom Or Not Custom?

-On the other hand we have found that poorly made custom orthotics will tend to be much too large, too stiff and ‘over corrective’.
+On the other hand, we have found that poorly made custom orthotics will tend to be much too large, too stiff, and ‘over corrective’.
 This frequently leads to it being uncomfortable for the patient to wear in their shoes.
-These kind of custom orthotics frequently end up in the back of a drawer.
+These kinds of custom orthotics frequently end up in the back of a drawer.

-Well made custom orthotics do outperform well made generic insoles, badly made custom orthotics on the other hand frequently do not outperform quality generic insoles.
-That’s been our experience over the past 2 decade anyway.
+Well-made custom orthotics do outperform well-made generic insoles, badly made custom orthotics on the other hand frequently do not outperform quality generic insoles.
+That’s been our experience over the past 2 decades anyway.

 History & Environment